Ameen-Alam/bamboo/README.markdown

+### What is Bamboo?

+Bamboo is a continuous integration and continuous deployment server developed by Atlassian.
+Bamboo Ties automated builds, tests, and releases together in a single workflow by integrating with other Atlassian products such as JIRA, Bitbucket, Stash, Hipchat and Confluence

 About the project
 =================
 Project Bamboo, which at some point will probably need a new name, is a virtual board game.
 It is currently being worked on, the goal is to have a playable version in a couple of weeks.